 No need to pack a lot of shoes.
 I would argue that your child only needs three pairs of shoes: a pair of tennis shoes that are okay to get dirty or wet, water shoes to wear to the lake or pool, and cheap flip flops to wear in the shower.
 Chacos are definitely the most popular water shoe, but are pricey.
 If you are looking to spend less money, these Native shoes function well as water shoes for both girls and boys.

 Bringing the typical toiletries like shampoo, conditioner and body wash are important, but make sure not to forget sunscreen and bug spray.
-It is easy for your child to forget to apply sunscreen or bug spray when you aren’t around, but the counselors do their best to remind them.
 Pack you children both of these and make sure they know where it is in their trunk or suitcase.
-Check out this post for my sunscreen review from last year.

 Some packing lists may include these, but others may not.
 It is absolutely essential to pack your child a water bottle that they can refill at each meal.
 This personalized wide mouth bottle is a great one as well.
 Staying hydrated will help keep them healthy and allow them to enjoy their camp experience to the fullest!